Predictive Scheduling: What You Need to Know

 Let’s discuss 10 employee shift planning rules contained in many of the existing and forthcoming laws.

 Rule #1: Good Faith Estimate of Employee Schedules

-Employers must provide new employees with a good faith of the schedules they are likely to work.
-The schedules must be fairly accurate and employers are often bound to these good faith estimates.
-If anything changes the employee must be notified of schedule changes 14 days prior to the change taking effect.
-Good Faith Estimates must be provided before or on the first day of work.
+Employers must give new employees a good faith estimate of their work schedules.
+The schedules must be fairly accurate, and employers are often bound to these estimates.
+If anything changes, the employer should notify the employee 14 days prior to the change taking effect.
+Employers must give schedule estimates on or before a new hire’s first day of work.

 Rule #2: Prior Notice of Schedules

 Similarly, managers must post schedules (and all changes) in advance.
 Some fair workweek laws require 14 days before the first shift starts and others 21 days.
 Employers who need to make changes may have to pay the employee extra if they fail to provide advance notice.
 Employers who follow this one rule can avoid a host of problems, including conflicts and missed shifts.